krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2023.02.21    - version 3.0.1 =
+* Fix           - Fixed an issue with the live api url for Klarna Payments.

 = 2023.02.20    - version 3.0.0 =
 * Feature       - Added support for WooCommerce Checkout blocks using Klarna Payments.
 * Feature       - Added support for Romania.